KekBatikMatcha/CyberTalents-by-Zee/WebSecurity/DarkProject/writeup.md

 - Try `?home=../../../../etc/passwd` to read system files (directory traversal)
 - Try PHP wrappers like `php://filter` to read the server's own PHP source files

-The first attempt using `../` directory traversal returned nothing — meaning the server likely has some basic filter against it.
+The first attempt using `../` directory traversal returned nothing — meaning the server likely has a basic filter against it.
 This leads to trying **PHP stream wrappers** instead.

 ---